The Challenge of Inventory Optimisation

 …and optimising your inventory programmes is essential to keeping administrative costs as low as possible.

-By following these five easy steps, you can streamline your parts inventory optimisation and positively impact your fleet’s bottom line:
+By following these five easy steps, you can streamline your parts inventory optimisation and positively impact your fleet’s bottom line and eradicate any poor inventory management practices:

 1. Keep parts organised